Layer Management

 - The loading order of layers can be adjusted.

-- Recommend selecting a stable layer version
+- It is recommended to select a stable layer version

-Confirm Binding
+Confirm binding

 Management Layer Version

-- Create a New Version: Create a new version when modifying layer content to maintain backward compatibility.
+- Create a new version: Create a new version when modifying layer content to maintain backward compatibility.

-- Delete Version: Delete unused versions to free up storage space.
+- Delete version: Delete unused versions to free up storage space.

 Frequently Asked Questions

-Layer Failed to Load Normally
+Layer Fails to Load

-Possible Causes:
+Possible causes:

 - The runtime environment of the layer does not match that of the function.

-- The layer size exceeds the limit.
+- Layer size exceeds the limit

 Solution: